 The following is a working schedule of how we will review the textbook and other supplemental readings.
-Classes will consist of a mix of lectures, Q&A, case presentations and analysis, group work and occasional guest speakers who specialize in some facet of the public relations profession.
+Classes will consist of a mix of lectures, small group discussions, Q&A, case presentations and analysis, group work and occasional guest speakers who specialize in some facet of the public relations profession.